-He is the author of many published research papers and is the recipient of numerous awards and grants, and has served as Editor/Associate Editor on a number of academic economics journals.
-He is the current president of the African Econometric Society.
-He has served as a consultant to many organizations including the World Bank, the United Nations, and the Social Science Research Council.
+Professor Nyarko is the author of many published research papers and is the recipient of numerous awards and grants, and has served as Editor/Associate Editor on a number of academic economics journals.
+He is the current president of the African Econometric Society and has served as a consultant to many organizations including the World Bank, the United Nations, and the Social Science Research Council.
 He is the immediate past Vice Provost of New York University with a portfolio which included the oversight and establishment of campuses of NYU in Africa and around the world.
 Yaw Nyarko received a B.A. from the University of Ghana, and an M.A. and Ph.D. in Economics from Cornell University.

-Lakshminarayanan Subramanian, Associate Professor at Courant Institute of Mathematical Sciences at NYU
+Lakshminarayanan Subramanian, Associate Professor at Courant Institute of Mathematical Sciences, NYU

 Jay Chen is an Assistant Professor at NYU Abu Dhabi and a research scientist at CTED.
-He received a PhD in Computer Science from New York University (NYU) where his dissertation was awarded the Janet Fabri Prize for Most Outstanding Dissertations in Computer Science.
-His research interests stem from a background in networking and distributed systems, but in order to solve real world problems of information access in developing regions his work has evolved to be increasingly inter-disciplinary.
-Most recently Professor Chen has been focusing his research efforts on learning technologies, security and privacy, and human computer interaction.
+He received a Ph.D. in Computer Science from New York University (NYU) where his dissertation was awarded the Janet Fabri Prize for Most Outstanding Dissertation in Computer Science.
+His research interests stem from a background in networking and distributed systems, but in order to solve real-world problems of information access in developing regions, his work has evolved to be increasingly inter-disciplinary.
+Most recently Professor Chen has been focusing his research efforts on learning technologies, security and privacy, and human-computer interaction.

 He has researched and published widely in the areas of macroeconomics, international economics and development economics, focusing especially on Africa and other developing regions.
 His most recent publications include a co-edited volume on Urbanization and Socio-Economic Development in Africa (Routledge, London, 2014).
 A volume from his work at WIDER entitled “Reforming Africa’s Institutions: Ownership, Incentives, and Capabilities” by the United Nations University Press, Tokyo and New York, was used as course material in Development at leading universities.

-Andrea Papitto, Assistant Director, Africa Trade and Tourism
+Andrea Papitto, Program Director, Africa House/Center for Technology and Economic Development

 Andrea Papitto has worked on development projects in Africa since 2005 when she studied at the New York University Accra campus and worked at Habitat for Humanity Ghana.
 Since then, she has worked on numerous projects related to Africa tourism, rural tourism development, community-led development, and ICT education in Ghana, Kenya, Mali, Morocco, Senegal, Uganda, and Zimbabwe.
 In 2011, she produced The Last Song Before the War, a documentary chronicling the Festival au Desert in Timbuktu, Mali and its role in sustaining peace, cultural preservation, and economic development.
 The film has played at Lincoln Center, the Metropolitan Museum of Art, and international film festivals around the world.
 Before joining Africa House, Andrea was the Director of Trade Relations and Communications at the Africa Travel Association (ATA), the leading travel trade organization promoting the sustainable development of tourism in Africa.
 At ATA, she managed programming; research initiatives such as the Africa Tourism Monitor produced in conjunction with NYU Africa House and the African Development Bank; communications; and media relations for the organization.
 She received her Bachelor’s degree in Sociology and a Master’s in Tourism Management with a focus on African destinations from New York University.